maubuz/2W6-Notes/docs/wk12/javascript_extras.md

 <br>

-The function be is ran even though it is declared after it is being called.
+The function b is ran even though it is declared after it is being called.
 Also, trying to log `a` gives us `undefined`.

 Notice how `undefined` is not the same as if variable `a` was never declared: